Our Shiplap Bathroom Before and After Transformation

 Our Shiplap Bathroom

 And here’s the after!
 The shiplap was the piece de resistance!
-We decided to keep it easy by adding it as an accent behind the vanity areas and tub.
+We kept it easy by adding it as an accent behind the vanity areas and tub.
 This is a good way to keep the budget in check, but it’s easier not to have to join shiplap corners and work above the shower area.
-Hopefully, there will be some new tile going in the shower area in the next few years so it’s going to get ripped apart at some point anyways.
+Hopefully, there will be some new tile going in the shower area in the next few years, so it’s going to get ripped apart at some point anyway.
 Why waste good shiplap in that area?

 Shiplap Bathroom with gray cabinets and ruggable rug

 I was fortunate to work with Weaber Lumber for our shiplap.
-I sent them the measurements of the room and they gifted me the amount of shiplap I would need (down to the nail – I only had 1 tiny piece of shiplap left!)
-The nice thing about ordering it online is you don’t have to lug all the lumber from the store, into your car, and then into your house.
+I sent them the measurements of the room, and they gifted me the amount of shiplap I would need (down to the nail—I only had 1 tiny piece of shiplap left!).
+The nice thing about ordering it online is that you don’t have to lug all the lumber from the store into your car and then into your house.
 It just shows up at your doorstep!

 Shiplap Bathroom with gray cabinets and ruggable rug

 It was pretty easy to install, too.
 The trickiest part is lining up the shiplap against the two walls so it looks perfect.
-My husband helped me with that part a little.
+My husband helped me a little with that part.

 Shiplap Bathroom with gray cabinets and ruggable rug

-Once we got the shiplap installed, we painted all the walls and ceiling in a satin Ultra White paint by Valspar.
-It really brightened things up and the shiplap gave the bathroom some much needed charm and character.
+Once we got the shiplap installed, we painted all the walls and ceiling with satin Ultra White paint by Valspar.
+It really brightened things up, and the shiplap gave the bathroom some much-needed charm and character.

 Mirrors

 To balance all the squareness in the room, we decided on these arched black mirrors that I found on Amazon.
-I needed something longer than 40 inches and these were a steal!
-They are not super heavy to hang either which is a plus in my book.
+I needed something longer than 40 inches, and these were a steal!
+They are also not super heavy to hang, either, which is a plus in my book.

 Lighting

 I couldn’t stand the old vanity lights that were in there before.
-These new lights have a vintage feel to me with the milk globes, and they were fairly inexpensive.
-The only thing I didn’t realize is that they only take chandelier bulbs which is annoying but whatever.
+These new lights, with the milk globes, have a vintage feel to me, and they were fairly inexpensive.
+The only thing I didn’t realize is that they only take chandelier bulbs, which is annoying, but whatever.

 Shiplap Bathroom with gray cabinets and ruggable rug

-At some point, I’m going to put these on a dimmer because the LED bulbs we have in there are a bit bright (especially at 6:30am)!
+At some point, I will put these on a dimmer because the LED bulbs we have in there are a bit bright (especially at 6:30 am)!

 Shelves

-We chose these rustic walnut 12 inch shelves to hang besides the mirror.
+We chose these rustic walnut 12-inch shelves to hang beside the mirror.
 They are functional and decorative.
-I use them to hold jewelry, night creams and nail polish (hidden away in pretty baskets and bowls, of course).
-I also placed a couple frames and these mini succulents on them for some decor style.
+I use them to hold jewelry, night creams, and nail polish (hidden away in pretty baskets and bowls).
+I also placed a couple of frames and these mini succulents on them for some decor style.

 close up of a wood shelves in a shiplap bathroom